andrew867/LuxPower-Advanced/.github/ISSUE_TEMPLATE/bug_report.md

     id: images_videos
     attributes:
       label: "Media Attachments"
-      description: "Provide links to any images or videos showing the issue, if applicable."
+      description: "Provide links to any images or videos showing the issue."
       placeholder: "Paste links to images or videos here"
     validations:
       required: true